 Gibraltar forms the eastern shore of a bay that has been of commercial importance from the earliest times.
 It has been claimed that the port of Tharshish to which the fleets of Solomon resorted was situated here.
 Certainly the Phoenicians recognised the advantages of its protective geographical features: they founded the colony of Melcarthos (Carteia) on the north shore during the 9th century B.C. and made it an entropy for trade with many ports throughout the Mediterranean.

-Gibraltar was possessed successively by the Phoenicians, Carthaginians, Romans and Visgoths but remained uninhabited till the Mohammedan invasion of the Iberian peninsula in 711 A.D. by Tariq-ibn-Zeyad from whom Gibraltar gets its name, Gibel Tariq (Tariq's Mountain) and the city itself was founded by the Almohad monarch, Abd el Mumin in 1160 A.D.
+Gibraltar was occupied successively by the Phoenicians, Carthaginians, Romans and Visgoths but remained uninhabited until the Mohammedan invasion of the Iberian peninsula in 711 A.D. by Tariq-ibn-Zeyad from whom Gibraltar gets its name, Gibel Tariq (Tariqs Mountain) and the city itself was founded by the Almohad monarch, Abd el Mumin in 1160 A.D.

 It was the belief of ancient writers that the Pilars of Hercules were situated in the Strait of Gibraltar and after they perished, the two mountains, Calpe and Abyla (the latter being situated opposite Gibraltar on the African shore, retained their names.
 For further information, please visit: The History of Gibraltar

-At the entrance to the Mediterranean in position Latitude - 36°08°N Longitude - 05°22°W.
+At the entrance to the Mediterranean, in position Latitude - 36°08°N Longitude - 05°22°W.

-Cruise-liners, ferry, yachts and other vessels.
+Cruise liners, ferry, yachts and among other vessels.

-One Gibraltar £ = £1 sterling
+One Gibraltar £ = £1 sterling.

-Three crew lists/Passenger lists, Maritime Declaration of Health, Ship's Register, Loadline certificate, de-rating certificate, Crew Agreement, certificate of Insurance concerning Civil liability for Oil Pollution.
+Three crew lists/passenger lists, Maritime Declaration of Health, ships register, loadline certificate, de-rating certificate, crew agreement, certificate of insurance concerning civil liability for oil pollution.

 Compulsory on arrival and for berthing, unberthing and shifting anchorage.
-Vessels at anchor may leave without a Pilot.
+Vessels at anchor may leave without a pilot.

 The Port of Gibraltar is administered by the Gibraltar Port Authority, with a staff of around 50 as well as seven self-employed pilots, responsible to the Pilot Authority.
-Within the Government of Gibraltar the Minister with responsibility for the Port is the Minister for Tourism, Public Transport and the Port, The Hon Neil Costa.
+Within the Government of Gibraltar, the minister with responsibility for the Port is the Minister for Tourism, Public Transport and the Port, The Hon Neil Costa.

-Private pleasure crafts arriving in Gibraltar are subjected to normal Customs clearance and the Master must produce to the authorities a crew list giving details of those on board, including names, nationalities, passport numbers etc. On arrival, yachts must report to the reception berth on the starboard side of the approach to the Marinas.
-Information about the actual vessel is also required which should include nationality, port of registry etc.
+Private pleasure crafts arriving in Gibraltar are subjected to normal customs clearance and the Master must produce to the authorities a crew list detailingthe names, nationalities, passport numbers etc. of those on board.
+On arrival, yachts must report to the reception berth on the starboard side of the approach to the marinas.
+Information about the vessel is also required and should include nationality, port of registry etc.